stelzch/zotero.koplugin/README.md

 **Tapping** will open a sub-collection or try to open one of the attachments associated with the item.
 If it is not yet available locally (or out of date) it will **download** it from the zotero server.
+When opening an item from the Zotero brower it will also check its Zotero annotations (according to the local database) and attach supported annotations to the item.

 You can also **long-press** on items.
 The action depends on what type of item is selected:
 - Collection: Show a dialog which allows you to set this collection as an offline collection.